matsevkoVM/ToDoREST_API/README.md

 After first lounch, please delete file named "schema.sql" and set spring.sql.init.mode=always in the "application.properties" file.
 Than restart the app to fill data base with starter data.

+I created Posman Collection of requests to test this app.
+It can be find by the link: https://github.com/matsevkoVM/PostmanCollections

 There are three predefined users in the DB with roles ADMIN and USER.

 | Login         | Password | Role  |